 - Follow the verbal instructions.

 - Select your payment type.
-Pay the fee of $10, along with a convenience fee of $2.90.
-You can pay with a Visa, Mastercard, or American Express card.
+Pay the fee of $10 with a Visa, Mastercard, or American Express card.

 Reporting an address change via the Internet:

 - You can report a change of address online by visiting and following the instructions carefully.